sandeeplamb/redis-cluster/README.md

 2. GIT
 3. Docker-Compose
 4. Linux-Networking
-5. William-Hill-Cloud
+5. Cloud
 6. Mesos
 7. Consul

 ## Assumptions
 1. Know how Redis-Cluster works.
-2. Know how William-Hill-Cloud Product creation works.
+2. Know how Cloud Product creation works.
 3. Know Mesos/Consul theoritically at-least.

-## William-Hill-Cloud-Issue
+## Cloud-Issue
 Mesos assigns/maps random slave host ports dynamically to containers running in the Mesos-Slave-Hosts which is not in control of configuration.
 So, hard-coding of ports is out of question.